-1. Import controls exist on offensive publications and goods entering Australia.
-Material which is prohibited under Regulation 4A, Importation of Objectionable Goods, of the Customs (Prohibited Imports) Regulations 1956 (PI Regulations) may not be imported without written approval of the Minister for Communications and the Arts (the Minister) or by an authorised person.
+1. Import controls exist on publications and goods that have been 'Refused Classification' by the Classification Board or if unclassified, would likely be refused classification if submitted for classification from entering Australia.
+Material which is prohibited under Regulation 4A, Importation of Objectionable Goods, of the Customs (Prohibited Imports) Regulations 1956 (PI Regulations) may not be imported unless written approval has been granted from the Minister administering Part 2 of the Classification (Publications, Films and Computer Games) Act 1995 (Cth) (the responsible Minister) or by an authorised person; or the goods are being imported by an Australian police officer for the purposes of criminal investigation or law enforcement (including criminal prosecution).

-Under subregulation 4A(2A) of the PI Regulations, the Minister has appointed the Director and Deputy Director of the Classification Board as authorised persons to grant permissions to import.
+Under sub-regulation 4A(2A) of the PI Regulations, the responsible Minister has appointed the Director and Deputy Director of the Classification Board as authorised persons to grant permissions to import.

 2. Objectionable goods include: computer games; computer generated images; films; interactive games; publications and any other goods that describe, depict, express or otherwise deal with matters of sex, drug misuse or addiction, crime cruelty, violence or revolting or abhorrent phenomena in such a way that they offend against the standards of morality, decency and propriety generally accepted by reasonable adults to the extent that they should not be imported.

-The goods may also be considered objectionable if the goods describe or depict in a way that is likely to cause offence to a reasonable adult, a person who is, or who appears to be, a child under 18 (whether the person is engaged in sexual activity or not).
+The goods may also be considered objectionable if the goods describe or depict in a way that is likely to cause offence to a reasonable adult, a person who is, or who appears to be, a child under 18

+(whether the person is engaged in sexual activity or not).
 The goods may also be considered objectionable if they promote, incite or instruct in matters of crime or violence, or promote or incite the misuse of a drug specified in Schedule 4 of the PI Regulations.
 The goods may be considered objectionable if they advocate the doing of a terrorist act.
 Without limiting the above, computer games classified RC (Refused Classification) under the Classification (Publications, Films and Computer Games) Act 1995 are also considered objectionable goods.

-3. The regulations apply to the importation of goods from all countries.

-4. The importation of these goods is regulated as a community protection measure.
+- 3. The regulations apply to the importation of goods from all countries. - 4.
+The importation of these goods is regulated as a community protection measure.
 Goods included are considered to be detrimental to the well-being of the community.
-The PI Regulations are not intended to restrict the quantity or value of imports.

-5. The control on importation of the specified goods is a statutory requirement under Regulation 4A of the PI Regulations made under the Customs Act 1901.
+The PI Regulations are not intended to restrict the quantity or value of imports. - 5.
+The control on importation of the specified goods is a statutory requirement under Regulation 4A of the PI Regulations made under the Customs Act 1901.
 The system cannot be abolished without legislative approval.